Aliases for MSX2 Gene

 GeneCards Summary for MSX2 Gene

 MSX2 (Msh Homeobox 2) is a Protein Coding gene.
 Diseases associated with MSX2 include craniosynostosis, type 2 and parietal foramina 1.
-Among its related pathways are Mesenchymal Stem Cell Differentiation Pathways and Lineage-specific Markers and HTLV-I infection.
+Among its related pathways are HTLV-I infection and Mesenchymal Stem Cell Differentiation Pathways and Lineage-specific Markers.
 GO annotations related to this gene include sequence-specific DNA binding and RNA polymerase II core promoter proximal region sequence-specific DNA binding.
 An important paralog of this gene is DLX5.

 UniProtKB/Swiss-Prot for MSX2 Gene